We love superheroes.

 In recent years, superhero movies like the Avengers have smashed the box office.
 Comic books featuring “caped crusaders” have stood the test of time, dating back even to the mid-1800’s.
 There is just something about a good super-story that gets us going.

-But I wonder if that mentality has crept into the Church.
-I sometimes feel as though believers are holding out for a hero.
-You know – that one guy or girl who seems to have “superpowers” and seems to be able to do it all – that one who can “save” them from doing it themselves.
+But, that mentality has crept into the Church.
+It often seems believers are holding out for a hero.
+You know, that one who seems to have “superpowers” and seems to be able to do it all.
+That one who can “save” them from doing it themselves.

-At other times, I feel as though believers bear the weight of trying to be the one to do it all for everyone else.
+Then there’s the reverse.
+Sometimes believers, especially men who feel called to lead in the church, bear the weight of trying to be the one to do it all for everyone else.
 They try to bear a load far too great for any one person, motivated by the lie that it’s all up to them.

 Superheroes — man, we love them.

 But, there is no such thing.

 There are no superheroes in the Church.